richardgourley/thread-my-soup/README.md

 - Methods from the helper classes 'ElementFinder', 'ThreadStarter' and 'UrlHandler' are used in multiple classes allowing for code re-use.

 - The idea was to use composition and allow the helper classes to be used in a loosely coupled relationship.

+### Extendable
+ A new search option could be added to the project.
+- A new menu option could be added to the 'ItemInputs' class.
+- A new search method could be added to the 'ElementRetriever' class.
+- The new method from 'ElementRetriever' could be added to the search method of the 'UrlSearcher' and 'FileSearcher' classes.

 ### Search
 - The search utilizes threading to search multiple urls at the same time.